Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

   - Is everyone in agreement about how variables are named, how values are coded, and our variable types?
   - Is everyone in agreement about who gets each item?
   - Does the team want to adjust any of the question/item wording?
-  - You'll also want to confirm that the data dictionary includes everything the team plans to collect and no items are missing.
+  - Does the data dictionary include everything the team plans to collect?
+Are any items missing?
       - If additional items are added to instruments at later time points, adding fields to your data dictionary, such as "time periods available", can be really helpful to future users in understanding why some items may be missing data at certain time points.

 #### Creating a data dictionary from an existing data source